drbakerusa/Game-Manager/README.md

 If for some reason you need to update the metadata manually, select option 3 from the application main menu.
 This will present you with two options:

-1. *Get latest updates only* This option will immediately perform a delta refresh of the metadata.
+1. *Get latest updates only (delta refresh)* This option will immediately perform a delta refresh of the metadata.
-1. *Refresh all metadata* This option will cause the application to refresh all metadata.
+1. *Refresh all metadata (full refresh)* This option will cause the application to refresh all metadata.

 ![main menu](images/v0.2.0/metadata-refresh.png)

+---
 ## Library Menu

 Your library is the core of Game Manager and where you will spend most of your time.
 This section will discuss all of the options on the Library menu.